adeelajaib/Spark-Python-Phd-Projects/README.md

 The file supersymmetry.py is a Spark program which calculates the mass of the lightest particle (called stau) in the sample dataset "dataset-supersymmetry-1.txt" which is available in the repository.

-The file "generate-uniform-rnd" generates a uniform and random distribution of points.
+The file "generate-uniform-rnd" generates a uniform and logarithmic distribution of random points.